GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77sniffer.rst

     Grid comparison activates several additional error checks.
-(1) Re-weighted Least Squares Regression of ship versus grid data determines slope and interest shift, which when differing from expected 1 and 0, respectively, may indicate incorrectly scaled ship data, including incorrect units or instrument drift as well as erroneous gravity tie-in.
+(1) Re-weighted Least Squares Regression of ship versus grid data determines slope and intercept shift, which when differing from expected 1 and 0, respectively, may indicate incorrectly scaled ship data, including incorrect units or instrument drift as well as erroneous gravity tie-in.
 (2) Accumulated ship grid offsets are computed